Lumbar Disc Herniation

 Lumbar strain or piriformis syndrome can also irritate the spinal nerves.
 Often patients with herniated lumbar discs will also have back pain.

-In many cases, a herniated lumbar disk will improve on it’s own or the with help of safe interventions such as acupuncture.
-In this cases, acupuncture works to reduce pain and stimulating the healing process to providing time for the body to heal.
-It can be used with physical therapy that works strengthen your lower back muscles.
+In many cases, a herniated lumbar disk will improve on its own or the with help of safe interventions such as acupuncture.
+In these cases, acupuncture works to reduce pain and stimulate the healing process to provide time for the body to heal.
+It can be used with physical therapy that works to strengthen your lower back muscles.

 How does Acupuncture Treat Lumbar Herniated Disc?

 Acupuncture is a powerful natural treatment to alleviate the pain, stiffness, and inflammation caused by a herniated disc.
 It is a safe, non-invasive therapy that stimulates healing by

 - prompting the body to release natural pain killers such as endorphins, endogenous opioids, and other natural pain relievers (2)

 - Stimulates the parasympathetic nervous system, which is helpful for reducing the inflammatory cascade

 - Reduces inflammation and relieves stiffness

 - promoting the spontaneous reabsorption of a lumbar herniated disc (3)

 The pain relief of acupuncture treatment often can be felt right away.